Great stuff as always Dave, your ability to keep it real and cut through all the crap is second to none!

 In the end, I personally believe inflation will end up back at low-ish levels.
 The power of technology seems likely to keep making things cheaper over time.
 Add to that, the competitive nature of business to become more efficient and outdo their rivals with better and lower-cost offerings.

 Not everything obviously, but generally.
-And, importantly, I mean cheaper relative to our wages, not prices falling.
+And, importantly, I mean cheaper relative to our wages, not lower prices.

 Yes, wages may be lagging inflation right now.
 But incomes are overwhelmingly likely to catch up over time and outpace inflation once again.
 Just as they have for the last 10, 20, 50, 100 years.
 See this podcast and this article.

 I’m not saying everything is puppies and rainbows.
-Merely pointing out that it never makes sense to succumb to the victimhood nonsense out there, because they always lack perspective and never hold up to scrutiny.
+I’m merely pointing out that it never makes sense to succumb to the victimhood narrative, because this media viewpoint always lacks perspective and never holds up to scrutiny.

 Of course, the price of all sorts of things is going up, not just what I’ve mentioned here.
-There’s plenty of other content on this blog to help with that!
+But there’s plenty of other content on this blog to help with that!

 In times like this, you’ll want to pause and think about each purchase before going ahead, or questioning that area of your life more closely instead of accepting cost increases as unavoidable.